Court of Appeals Help Topics

 The Minnesota Court of Appeals Special Term Opinion Subject Matter Index

 You are strongly encouraged to discuss your appeal or petition with an attorney.
-These Help Topics are general guide to appellate procedures, but there are many different types of cases and many exceptions to the rules explained here.
+These Help Topics are a general guide to appellate procedures, but there are many different types of cases and many exceptions to the rules explained here.

 If you lose on appeal in a civil case, you may be ordered to pay the opposing party's costs and disbursements (such as brief printing and copying charges).
 If the Court finds that your appeal is frivolous, or was taken for improper purposes, such as harassment of another party, you could be ordered to pay double costs and/or attorney fees.
 It is important to consider these potential costs when deciding whether or not to file an appeal.